-In LUATEX, the font dimension parameters that $T_EX$ used in math typesetting are now accessible via primitive commands.
+In LuateX, the font dimension parameters that $T_EX$ used in math typesetting are now accessible via primitive commands.
 In fact, refactoring of the math engine has resulted in turning some hard codes properties into parameters.

-PRIMITIVE NAME DESCRIPTION \Umathquad the width of 18 mu's \Umathaxis height of the vertical center axis of the math formula above the baseline \Umathoperatorsize minimum size of large operators in display mode \Umathoverbarkern vertical clearance above the rule \Umathoverbarrule the width of the rule \Umathoverbarvgap vertical clearance below the rule \Umathunderbarkern vertical clearance below the rule \Umathunderbarrule the width of the rule \Umathunderbarvgap vertical clearance above the rule \Umathradicalkern vertical clearance above the rule \Umathradicalrule the width of the rule \Umathradicalvgap vertical clearance below the rule \Umathradicaldegreebefore the forward kern that takes place before placement of the radical degree \Umathradicaldegreeafter the backward kern that takes place after placement of the radi- cal degree \Umathradicaldegreeraise this is the percentage of the total height and depth of the radical sign that the degree is raised by; it is expressed in percents, so 60% is expressed as the integer 60 \Umathstackvgap vertical clearance between the two elements in an \atop stack \Umathstacknumup numerator shift upward in \atop stack \Umathstackdenomdown denominator shift downward in \atop stack \Umathfractionrule the width of the rule in a \over \Umathfractionnumvgap vertical clearance between the numerator and the rule \Umathfractionnumup numerator shift upward in \over \Umathfractiondenomvgap vertical clearance between the denominator and the rule \Umathfractiondenomdown denominator shift downward in \over \Umathfractiondelsize minimum delimiter size for \withdelims \Umathlimitabovevgap vertical clearance for limits above operators
+PRIMITIVE NAME DESCRIPTION \Umathquad the width of 18 mu's \Umathaxis height of the vertical center axis of the math formula above the baseline \Umathoperatorsize minimum size of large operators in display mode \Umathoverbarkern vertical clearance above the rule \Umathoverbarrule the width of the rule \Umathoverbarvgap vertical clearance below the rule \Umathunderbarkern vertical clearance below the rule \Umathunderbarrule the width of the rule \Umathunderbarvgap vertical clearance above the rule \Umathradicalkern vertical clearance above the rule \Umathradicalrule the width of the rule \Umathradicalvgap vertical clearance below the rule \Umathradicaldegreebefore the forward kern that takes place before placement of the rad- ical degree \Umathradicaldegreeafter the backward kern that takes place after placement of the rad- ical degree \Umathradicaldegreeraise this is the percentage of the total height and depth of the radical sign that the degree is raised by; it is expressed in percents, so 60% is expressed as the integer 60 \Umathstackvgap vertical clearance between the two elements in an \atop stack \Umathstacknumup numerator shift upward in \atop stack \Umathstackdenomdown denominator shift downward in \atop stack \Umathfractionrule the width of the rule in a \over \Umathfractionnumvgap vertical clearance between the numerator and the rule \Umathfractionnumup numerator shift upward in \over \Umathfractiondenomvgap vertical clearance between the denominator and the rule \Umathfractiondenomdown denominator shift downward in \over \Umathfractiondelsize minimum delimiter size for \withdelims \Umathlimitabovevgap vertical clearance for limits above operators

-\Umathlimitabovebgap vertical baseline clearance for limits above operators

-\Umathlimitabovekern space reserved at the top of the limit

-\Umathlimitbelowvgap vertical clearance for limits below operators

-\Umathlimitbelowbgap vertical baseline clearance for limits below operators

-\Umathlimitbelowkern space reserved at the bottom of the limit \Umathoverdelimitervgap vertical clearance for limits above delimiters

-\Umathoverdelimiterbgap vertical baseline clearance for limits above delimiters

-\Umathunderdelimitervgap vertical clearance for limits below delimiters

-\Umathunderdelimiterbgap vertical baseline clearance for limits below delimiters

-\Umathsubshiftdrop subscript drop for boxes and subformulas

-\Umathsubshiftdown subscript drop for characters

-\Umathsupshiftdrop superscript drop (raise, actually) for boxes and subformulas

-\Umathsupshiftup superscript raise for characters

-\Umathsubsupshiftdown subscript drop in the presence of a superscript the baseline above the baseline

-\Umathsubtopmax the top of standalone subscripts cannot be higher than this above be at least as high as this above the baseline

-\Umathsupbottommin the bottom of standalone superscripts cannot be less than this

-\Umathsupsubbottommax the bottom of the superscript of a combined super- and subscript setting)

-\Umathsubsupvgap vertical clearance between super- and subscript

-\Umathspacebeforescript additional space added before a super- or subprescript (bonus

-\Umathspaceafterscript additional space added after a super- or subscript

-\Umathconnectoroverlapmin minimum overlap between parts in an extensible recipe they obey grouping, and you can use \the\Umathquad\displaystyle if needed.
+\Umathlimitabovebgap vertical baseline clearance for limits above operators \Umathlimitabovekern space reserved at the top of the limit \Umathlimitbelowvgap vertical clearance for limits below operators vertical baseline clearance for limits below operators \Umathlimitbelowbgap \Umathlimitbelowkern space reserved at the bottom of the limit \Umathoverdelimitervgap vertical clearance for limits above delimiters \Umathoverdelimiterbgap vertical baseline clearance for limits above delimiters \Umathunderdelimitervgap vertical clearance for limits below delimiters \Umathunderdelimiterbgap vertical baseline clearance for limits below delimiters \Umathsubshiftdrop subscript drop for boxes and subformulas \Umathsubshiftdown subscript drop for characters superscript drop (raise, actually) for boxes and subformulas \Umathsupshiftdrop \Umathsupshiftup superscript raise for characters \Umathsubsupshiftdown subscript drop in the presence of a superscript the top of standalone subscripts cannot be higher than this \Umathsubtopmax above the baseline \Umathsupbottommin the bottom of standalone superscripts cannot be less than this above the baseline the bottom of the superscript of a combined super- and sub-\Umathsupsubbottommax script be at least as high as this above the baseline \Umathsubsupvgap vertical clearance between super- and subscript \Umathspacebeforescript additional space added before a super- or subprescript (bonus setting) \Umathspaceafterscript additional space added after a super- or subscript \Umathconnectoroverlapmin minimum overlap between parts in an extensible recipe they obey grouping, and you can use \the\Umathquad\displaystyle if needed.